RobertHerreraEECS/pacman-curses/README.md

-# Python_PacMan
+#Python_PacMan
 PacMan in Python using curses
+All sprites images came from: https://scratch.mit.edu/projects/10016238